grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 The server scraping or receiving native histograms over remote write may limit the number of native histogram buckets it accepts.
 The server may reject or downscale (reduce resolution and merge adjacent buckets).
 Even if that wasn't the case, storing and emitting potentially unlimited number of buckets isn't practical.

-The instrumentation libraries of Prometheus have automation to keep the number of buckets down, provided that the maximum bucket number option is used (e.g. `NativeHistogramMaxBucketNumber` in Go).
+The instrumentation libraries of Prometheus have automation to keep the number of buckets down, provided that the maximum bucket number option is used, such as `NativeHistogramMaxBucketNumber` in Go.

 Once the set maximum is exceeded, the following strategy is enacted: